McGlash/Drug-Trial-Analysis/README.md

-# Matplotlib Homework - The Power of Plots
+# Matplotlib Challenge - The Power of Plots

 ## Background